awslabs/sockeye/contrib/sacrebleu/README.md

 # VERSION HISTORY

+- 1.2.3 (28 January 2018)
+   - metrics (`-m`) are now printed in the order requested
+   - chrF now prints a version string (including the beta parameter, importantly)
+   - attempt to remove dependence on locale setting

 - 1.2 (17 January 2018)
    - added the chrF metric (`-m chrf` or `-m bleu chrf` for both) See 'CHRF: character n-gram F-score for automatic MT evaluation' by Maja Popovic (WMT 2015)